This post was updated in December 2019.

 The included breakfast was ok but nothing special, the free Wi-Fi was very slow and only available in the lobby.
 But the room was clean and the bed was good.

-Close to the airport, but you need a tricycle to get to the city center of PP. We paid €14 (700php) for one night including breakfast.
+Close to the airport, but you need a tuk-tuk to get to the city center of PP. We paid €14 (700php) for one night including breakfast.
 Click here for the latest prices.

 Day 14: how to get from Palawan to Cebu

-After a morning of sightseeing in Puerto Princesa we took a tricycle to the airport for our flight to our next destination: Cebu.
+After a morning of sightseeing in Puerto Princesa we took a tuk-tuk to the airport for our flight to our next destination: Cebu.

-At tiny Puerto Princesa Airport we discovered the existence of a terminal fee, which doesn’t actually buy you anything, just entry into the terminal.
+At tiny Puerto Princesa Airport we discovered the existence of a terminal fee, which doesn’t actually buy you anything but is something you need to pay before being allowed into the terminal.
 A clever invention to make you pay more money (a mere 150php per person, but still).

 Another fun flight with Cebu Pacific brought us to Mactan-Cebu International Airport.
 Mind you, as soon as you step out of the terminal, the usual taxi touts will try to sell you an expensive ride to the city center.